top of page

 This is the country's main public financing program for agriculture.

-The funds are targeted to large agri business corporations, big producers who typically access state backed credit for operations.
+The funds are targeted to large agri-business corporations, big producers who typically access state-backed credit for operations.

 Comments